bitweb-project/bitweb/doc/JSON-RPC-interface.md

 - **Secure string handling:** The RPC interface does not guarantee any escaping of data beyond what's necessary to encode it as JSON, although it does usually provide serialized data using a hex representation of the bytes.
 If you use RPC data in your programs or provide its data to other programs, you must ensure any problem strings are properly escaped.
-For example, multiple websites have been manipulated because they displayed decoded hex strings that included HTML `<script>` tags.
-For this reason, and other non-security reasons, it is recommended to display all serialized data in hex form only.
+For example, the `createwallet` RPC accepts arguments such as `wallet_name` which is a string and could be used for a path traversal attack without application level checks.
+Multiple websites have been manipulated because they displayed decoded hex strings that included HTML `<script>` tags.
+For this reason, and others, it is recommended to display all serialized data in hex form only.

 ## RPC consistency guarantees